Anna R. Keenan

 What do you attribute your success to?

-I attribute my success to the incredible mentors I've had throughout my journey who really encouraged me to stay on this path and go all in.
-I had a mentor who gave me my first pair of binoculars that he passed down to me, along with field guides, and I got to help with banding birds when I was young.
-I've been really blessed with mentors who supported my passion, and now I want to pay it forward by being a mentor to others as well.
+I attribute my success to the incredible mentors I've had throughout my journey who really encouraged me to stay on this path and give it my all.
+Through my volunteer work at Fontenelle Nature Center, I had a mentor who gifted me my first pair of binoculars when I was 12 years old.
+At the age of 14, I was given an opportunity to learn how to capture and band birds.
+I learned how to collect and record field data, as well as safely extract birds from mist nets and band them for the Monitoring Avian and Productivity and Survivorship (MAPS) program.
+I've been very blessed with mentors who supported my passion, and now I want to pay it forward by being a mentor to others as well.
 I also learned to never let somebody tell me what I can or can't do, because only I know what I'm capable of.
-When I was discouraged early on and told I couldn't be a biologist because of my math scores, I eventually decided that advisor was wrong, went back to school, and proved him wrong by getting my second bachelor's degree in wildlife ecology.
+When I was discouraged early on and told I couldn't be a biologist because of my ACT math scores, I eventually decided that my freshman year advisor was wrong, went back to school, and proved him wrong by getting my second bachelor's degree in wildlife ecology.
 I've kept that mantra with me throughout my career - when I feel like I'm doubting myself or somebody else is saying I can't do something, I remember that only I know what I'm capable of.
 That's really helped me go farther in my career and boost my confidence.
 I've also gotten better at speaking up for myself and knowing my own worth, which is really important.

 Q